-The applicant shall be preserving open space as part of another phase of total project.
+The applicant shall be preserving open space as part of the total project and as required within the Development Transfer Overlay requirements.

 According to the Comprehensive Plan, there are no known historic sites, rare or irreplaceable natural or manmade assets located on the site.